Views

 What's Inside

-The worksheet features a clear definition of nonverbal communication followed by six distinct cartoon illustrations.
+The worksheet features a clear definition of nonverbal communication followed by twelve distinct cartoon illustrations spread across two pages.
 Each character displays a unique emotional state or physical posture, such as confidence, anger, or embarrassment.
-Students use the provided lines to describe the nonverbal message being sent.
+Students use the provided blank lines to describe the nonverbal message being sent by the character.
 A comprehensive answer key is included to facilitate quick grading or self-correction.

 Zero-Prep Workflow